Mojang/EducationContent/computing/unit-2/lesson-1.md

 ### @explicitHints 1

-# Lesson A: Code a Road Network
+# Lesson 1: Code a Road Network

 ## Step 1
 Rename the **run** element of the ``||Player:on chat command||`` block to **road_1**.
 Select the ``||Blocks:fill with||`` code block and drag it into your ``||Player:on chat command||`` block.